pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 Profiling is important because past experience with accessing unique object storage, and of accessing detector and run information in Tobyfit, has shown that without careful optimisation these operations can become very time-consuming.

-### Why store the signal and variance as float64?
+### Do we need to store the signal and variance as float64?
-The contents on disk and in memory will then be identical.
-A problem we have had is comparing data when debugging because pixels close to the edge of a bin can move from one bin to another, as well as the obvious 7 sig. fig. rounding that takes place on double to single conversion.
+A problem we have had when comparing data during development and debugging arises because pixels close to the edge of a bin can move from one bin to another, and signal and error are rounded to 7 sig. fig. when these values are converted from double to single precision on saving to disk.

-The problem of pixel-to-bin mapping should disappear with on-the-fly computation of `qx,qy,qz,en`, as this will be done in memory from the run-detector-energy bin indices.
+The problem of qx, qy, qz, en being rounded to single precision when an sqw object is saved to file is created should disappear with on-the-fly computation of qx,qy,qz,en on read, as this will be done reproducibly in double precision in memory from the stored run-detector-energy bin indices.
 That leaves just the question of the signal and error.
-Rounding to 7 sig fig may not be important.
-This should be considered further; particularly if the fraction of non-zero signal pixels is large for a significant proportion of experiments, then saving signal and error as float64 might result in a significant penalty (see Table 2).
-This will certainly be the case when simulating data with a model, when typically *all* pixels will have non-zero simulated signal.
-In this case the compressed format file will be 50% larger with float64 signal compared to float32 (and 2/3 the size of the current sqw file compared to 44% for float32).
+Rounding these quantities to 7 sig fig may not be important.
+The disadvantage should be considered further] because there is a potential non-trivial disk space saving.
+If the fraction of non-zero signal pixels is large for a significant proportion of experiments, then saving signal and error as float64 might result in a significant penalty (see Table 2).
+This will certainly be the case when simulating data with a model for S(Q,w), when typically *all* pixels will have non-zero simulated signal.
+In this case the compressed format file will be 50% larger with float64 signal compared to float32 (and 2/3 the size of the current sqw file, compared to 44% for float32).

 ### The meaning of ‘non-zero signal’